 - The Orderbook.
-It's a unique order book, since it's a drag and drop order book.
-You can see you live orders in it and drag it to a new position.
+This is a drag and drop order book.
+You can see your live orders in it and drag it to a new position.
 Enable the "Manual Market Makers" if you want your manual buy/sell orders linked together.
-This is great if you're going to keep track if you're making a profit or not.
+This is great if you're going to track if you're making a profit or not.

 - Open Orders.
 You're trading illiquid markets, so your orders are probably staying open for a more extended period.